 How to boost your baby’s immune system

 Vaccination causes an immune response in the same way that a virus or bacteria would.
-It means that if your child comes into contact with the real disease in future, their immune system will recognise the germ and respond fast enough to fight off the disease or prevent serious complications.
+But it makes an immune response happen without the child actually getting sick.
+The vaccine makes your child ‘immune’.
+If your child catches the real disease in future, their immune system will remember the germ.
+The immune response will swing into action and fight off the disease, or prevent serious complications.

 Diet and supplements